5 Surprising Benefits of B12 Shots

 We could all use a little boost sometimes.
 If your energy is low, it’s possible you have a B12 deficiency.
 One of the benefits of B12 shots is how quick and easy they are, meaning that you not only get the boost of B12, but you also don’t have to spend time and energy tracking various food sources and/or supplements to get it.
 B12 shots offer a full dose, all-at-once solution.

 For those with deficiencies, cobalamin shots provide the potentially useful perk of increasing metabolism.
 For those struggling with weight loss, it could be worth consulting a doctor to see if B12 injections would help.

 Red Blood Cells

 You know ’em, you love ’em… red blood cells are an important part of a healthy, functioning biology.
 One of the benefits of B12 shots, as mentioned in the IM article, is that they can help your body create more red blood cells and ward off anemia.

-Drip Hydration points out that a combination of benefits we already mentioned above plus its contribution to the body’s DNA maintenance process mean B12 supports “a healthy immune system that is ready to fight off illnesses year-round.”
+Drip Hydration points out that a combination of benefits we already mentioned above, plus its contribution to the body’s DNA maintenance process, means B12 supports “a healthy immune system that is ready to fight off illnesses year-round.”